 The practice had suitable arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM01-05.
 The records showed equipment staff used for cleaning and sterilising instruments was maintained and used in line with the manufacturers' guidance.
+The practice decontamination room met 'best practice' standards.

-The practice carried out infection prevention and control audits twice a year.
+The practice carried out an infection prevention and control audits twice a year.
 The latest audit showed the practice was meeting the required standards.